• Jump to main content

 Public Values and Human Rights

-Digitalisation affects public values and fundamental rights.
-New technologies such as artificial intelligence (AI), immersive technology, and neurotechnology offer many opportunities to improve people’s lives.
-AI can assist doctors in making better diagnoses.
-Augmented reality (AR) glasses provide construction workers with better information about dangerous situations on site.
-Neural implants can make it easier for Parkinson’s patients to move in some cases.
+Digitalisation impacts public values and fundamental rights.
+Emerging technologies such as artificial intelligence (AI), immersive technologies, and neurotechnology offer numerous opportunities to enhance people’s lives.
+AI can support doctors in making accurate diagnoses.
+Augmented reality (AR) glasses offer construction workers better information about hazardous situations on site.
+Neural implants can, in some cases, make it easier for Parkinson’s patients to move.

 It is crucial to realise the potential benefits of these technologies.
 However, there are also risks associated with deploying technology.
-Often, their use involves extensive collection of personal data which poses risks to individuals’ privacy.
-Techniques can also be designed to manipulate people into actions such as making purchases or staying long on an app.
+Often, their use involves an extensive collection of personal data, which poses risks to individuals’ privacy.
+Techniques can also be designed to manipulate people into taking actions, such as making purchases or staying longer on an app.
 The deployment of a technology can have unintended side effects, such as the spread of misinformation.

 Safeguarding values and rights